 The University is doing many things to make the return successful:

-Reviewing applications for units to return to campus – we had to request.

-Allowing no more than 30-50 percent of employees in a workplace at any given time.

 Communicating through the Pandemic Planning Team the public health orders and expectations for following them on university grounds.
-Also communicating through a campaign for all students to encourage following public health guidance.

-Limiting size of groups in classrooms, student activities, faculty and staff meetings, athletic events and other gatherings.

 Finding ways to educate students, faculty and staff of the expectations while on our campuses and creating process to handle non-compliance.